bcanzanella/vscode-openmatchingfiles/README.md

 - Use the "Open Matching Files..." command or the `alt+f` keyboard shortcut to bring up the search box and type your search

 ## Features
-- Works with any file type or programming language
 - Search for a specific file name that can appear many times across many folders and open them all!
    - `web.config`
    - `app.config`